ruffrey/nurtrace/README.md

 ## Goals
 - simple math resembling millivolts in neural network firings
-- extremely fast and works cross platform
+- fast and works cross platform
 - parallelized learning and inputs - instead of only training on one thing at a time, can train on more than one stimuli simultaneously
+- can also train in parallel on the same dataset
 - focus is on the pathway, rather than the neural network solving only one problem

 ## Stretch Goals